asllop/RunPack/TUTORIAL.md

 Pretty ugly, uh?

-For this kind of cases we have the sequence operations: `sum` and `prod`:
+For this kind of cases we have the sequence operations: `add` and `mul`:

 ```
-( ( 1 2 3 sum ) ( 4 5 6 sum ) ( 7 8 9 sum ) prod ) print
+( ( 1 2 3 add ) ( 4 5 6 add ) ( 7 8 9 add ) mul ) print
 ```

 Pretty neat, uh?

 This is the typical case where [nested stacks](#nested-stacks) are useful.
-The `sum` word gets all numbers in the stack and adds them.
-Same for `prod`, but with multiplication.
+The `add` word gets all numbers in the stack and adds them.
+Same for `mul`, but with multiplication.
 Because we want to limit the data available for each operation, we use the words `(` and `)` to create a stack, where we put the data and finally call the operation we want.

 Yet again, beware of the spaces!